ibm-cloud-docs/hybrid-workloads/locations-management.md

 ## Setting location filters for an account
 {: #location_filters}

+Enables you to apply specific settings to add or remove locations from the resource deployment allow list.

 To set the location filters, complete the following steps:

 1. In the {{site.data.keyword.Bluemix_notm}} console, go to **Manage** > **Catalog** > **Locations**.